Solomon Islands Campaign

 18 Aug 1943

 By mid-July, the situation on Kolombangara was such that the Japanese were making every effort to remove heir troops.
-American troops were by now overpowering the Japanese, totalling 6,300 men on the island.
+American troops were by now overpowering the Japanese, totaling 6,300 men on the island.
 A Japanese barge convoy, escorted by destroyers, was sent out on 17 Aug to attempt the evacuation mission.
 An American destroyer force had come north that night to intercept and destroy the barges.

 Both forces spotted each other at 0029 on 18 Aug.
 The Japanese launched torpedoes at very long range, but the Americans had formed up line abreast and thus combed their wakes.
-After another series of manuevers, however, the two destroyer forces found themselves line abreast and within long gunfire range.
+After another series of maneuvers, however, the two destroyer forces found themselves line abreast and within long gunfire range.
 Both groups hammered away at each other, but were generally ineffective.
 At around 0100 the Isokaze's radar (erroneously) detected another American force closing from the south, at which point the Japanese retired.
 In the interim, though, most of the Japanese barges had scattered, leaving only two for the Americans to find and sink.

 Neither side had been particularly impressive this night.
 The only redeeming feature for the Americans was the fact that with radar controlled gunfire they had at least scored more near-misses and straddles than their enemy.
 The other important thing to note is that, once again, the Americans had demonstrated that their destroyers (at least) were beginning to learn how to take the sting out of Japanese torpedo tactics.